istio/istio.io/content/en/docs/setup/_index.md

 - To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [mesh expansion guide](/docs/examples/mesh-expansion/).

-- To add services requires a detailed understanding of sidecar injection.
-Visit our [sidecar injection guide](/docs/setup/additional-setup/sidecar-injection/) to learn more.
+- To add services using sidecar injection, see our [sidecar injection guide](/docs/setup/additional-setup/sidecar-injection/) to learn more.